Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 3. **Max to the girls:** "The Electric bulbs that we studied had a limited energy storing capacity, according to its dimensions, I think that the creature's bulb is almost at his maximum capacity.
 If we give it a lot of energy in one time, I think it'll surely explode."
 4. **Clara to the others:** "Let's do this!"

-The player has to find the five auxiliary generators in five different rooms, two rooms have their doors closed without energy, *Elevines* can be found in the section and, by defeating them and using the *Fytoprolipser*, <u>Electric Bulbs</u> can be extracted from them.
-The other three room's doors are opened, two couple of *Elevines* are present in two rooms and the other one is empty.

-With an <u>Electric Bulb</u> ready, the player can overcharge a door's control panel and enter the room, activating the secondary generator by interacting with the console related.

-After activating each secondary generator, the player can return to the main generator's room to check if the plan worked.
-Upon entering the room a **scripted sequence** starts, involving the *Thunder Blossom* that, overcharged by too much energy, explodes.
-Clara thanks Max for the informations given and, after reactivating the generator, the lights turn on with the joy of the group.
+**Puzzle:** *Overcharge the generator* (section 4.2).

+Once re-activated the main generator, the player can proceed to the room X.
 **Sub-quest end.**

-The area can now be freely explored, the door at the end of the floor's main hallway can now be opened, the player cannot open the door leading to the cave, some access codes are needed.
+The area can now be freely explored, the door at the end of the floor's main hallway can now be opened.

+**Sub-quest:** *Reach the caves*
+The door leading to the *Caves* is blocked by some strong roots, which cannot be destroyed using weapons.

+**Puzzle:** *Unlock the caves' door* (section 4.3).

 After entering the Room X, the player can look for evidences about the earthquake or something that could lead to Professor Yok.
-Upon <u>hacking</u> the main terminal of the room, access codes for the cave's door are found also with some information not in line with the main research plan and a **dialogue** starts:
+Upon <u>hacking</u> the main terminal of the room, information not in line with the main research plan are found and a **dialogue** starts:
 1. **Max, reading from the monitor:** "Plant DNA hybridation?!
 This is not what we're working for, at least according to what I know...
 A lot of information lead to the underground cave where the Seed is."
 2. **Clara:** "There are also advices for missing workmen, but the recipient is not the same as this account, they're like...
 Redirected. "
 3. **Me:** "Linking the two things together, we might have someone who's experimenting with plant hybridation."
 4. **Max:** "But someone would have noticed the missing people."
 5. **Me:** "An earthquake occurred, do you remember?
 Maybe someone was searching for them, but it doesn't count anymore."

-The group now proceeds towards the underground cave.
+The group can now proceed to the underground cave.
+**Sub-quest end.**

 ### 3.7.4.
 Section Flowchart